llanterme/pydanticAi-langchain-agents/README.md

 This will open a web interface where you can:
 - Enter your desired topic
 - Select platform (Twitter, LinkedIn, Medium)
-- Choose tone (Professional, Casual, Informative, etc.)
+- Choose tone (Professional, Casual, Informative, Persuasive, Enthusiastic)
 - Generate and view content and images directly in your browser

-The system will:
+#### Workflow:

-1. Research factual bullet points about your topic
+1. **Research Phase**: The Research Agent generates 5-7 factual bullet points about your topic
-2. Generate platform-specific content with the specified tone
+2. **Content Creation**: The Content Agent transforms these facts into platform-specific content with the specified tone
-3. Create an AI-generated image that complements the content
+3. **Image Generation**: The Image Agent uses OpenAI's gpt-image-1 model to create an AI-generated image that complements the content
+4. **Display**: Results are presented with both the generated content and image

 ## Supported Platforms